 New Student Job Fair

 Like the idea and convenience of an on-campus job, but not sure where to start?
 This event brings together a variety of campus employers so that you can find the position that fits you best!

 Common Reading Program – Ongoing Events

-Continue to engage with the Common Reading Program 2016 selection, Just Mercy: A Story of Justice and Redemption, throughout the year with a variety of programs and events at the University.
+Continue to engage with the Common Reading Program 2017 selection, Between the World and Me, throughout the year with a variety of programs and events at the University.
 This Calendar of Events will be updated with details for new events as they are confirmed.

 Pack Connections Groups

 Entering a university alongside more than 4,000 new classmates can be overwhelming.
 Pack Connections groups are a new way for you to make NC State feel like home, meet more people, and get involved on campus in a smaller, tight knit community!
 Each group led by two upper-class students will meet once a week on campus for dinner during the fall semester and attend some of NC State’s and Raleigh’s signature events and traditions.

 I am #NCState20 is a collaborative Instagram account showcasing the uniquely original NC State Class of 2020!
 This project serves to not only chronicle the first-year transition to the University, but to celebrate what makes NC State such an innovative and creative place to call … home.